 Patients receiving L-dopa orally in combination with other drugs regained some mobility.
 The treatment is expensive and their was a range of side effects.
 Patients receiving crushed mucuna beans orally also regained some mobility but the treatment resulted in fewer side-effects, and was less costly and easier to take.
 Each treatment took about 30 minutes to show effect.

 Mucuna holds much promise, but it must be handled and used with care.
 The pods can cause an intolerable itch from the stinging hairs if they are incautiously touched.
 Contact with the eyes can cause blindness.
-There is one report of an outbreak of acute toxic psychosis attributed to Mucuna pruriens (letter to the editor from researchers in Mozambique: Lancet 336(8723):1129).
-We have not seen the Lancet report, but it seems to be inconsistent with mucunas long use as food and medicine.
+There is a report of an outbreak of acute toxic psychosis attributed to Mucuna pruriens in the British medical journal Lancet, but it seems to be inconsistent with mucunas long use as food and medicine.

 We welcome your feedback on your experiences with mucuna.
 The information you provide will help us refine our recommendations to other herb enthusiasts.
 Please email your comments to Infosheet Feedback.